 Three reticles select colors in an equilateral triangle formation.

 This variant of the split complementary color scheme puts equal distance between all three colors.
 The result is a trio of colors that are equally dominant.
 This makes for a vibrant and punchy result which should be carefully balanced in artwork.

-Select each color in your color scheme so you can begin painting or build up a harmonious palette.
+Select each color in your scheme so you can begin painting or build up a harmonious palette.

 The rectangles in the top right of the Color Panel display your active and secondary colors.

 Tap anywhere outside the Color Panel to close it once you’re happy with your chosen color.